apify/apify-cli/COMMANDS.md

 Creates a new actor project directory from a selected boilerplate template.

 USAGE
-  $ apify create ACTNAME
+  $ apify create ACTORNAME

 ARGUMENTS
-  ACTNAME  Name of the actor and its directory
+  ACTORNAME  Name of the actor and its directory

 OPTIONS
   -t, --template=puppeteer_crawler|puppeteer|basic|hello_word